Preferential Accretion and Circumbinary Disk Precession in Eccentric Binary Systems: Summary and Discussion

-This is contrary to findings in both \cite{Miranda2016} and \cite{Thun2017}, who respectively either find apsidal alignment of disk and binary or forced precession. \cite{Thun2017} carried out a parameter study over eccentricity ranging from $e_{\rm b}: [0.0 \rightarrow 0.64]$ with fixed mass ratio $q_{\rm b} = 0.29$, and a parameter study over mass ratio ranging from $q_{\rm b}: [0.1 \rightarrow 1.0]$ with fixed eccentricity $e_{\rm b} = 0.16$, and similarly to our work compared the precession of the CBD as a function of those varying parameters.
+Our result of non-apsidally aligned locked CBDs adds a new form of binary-disk interaction to previous findings in \cite{Miranda2016}, \cite{Thun2017} and \cite{DorazioDuffell2021}, who find either apsidal alignment or forced precession of disks around binaries. \cite{DorazioDuffell2021} presented a densely sampled parameter study in equal-mass binaries with eccentricities ranging continuously from $0.0 \rightarrow 0.9$, and found that the disk undergoes a transition from apsidally locked between $0.2 \lesssim e_{\rm b} \lesssim 0.4$ to precessing at larger eccentricities. \cite{Thun2017} carried out a parameter study over eccentricity ranging from $e_{\rm b}: [0.0 \rightarrow 0.64]$ with fixed mass ratio $q_{\rm b} = 0.29$, and a parameter study over mass ratio ranging from $q_{\rm b}: [0.1 \rightarrow 1.0]$ with fixed eccentricity $e_{\rm b} = 0.16$, and similarly to our work compared the precession of the CBD as a function of those varying parameters.
 They observed no `stand-still' disks (which we call `locked' here) as long as the inner boundary of their computational domain was chosen small enough, and attributed similarly locked disks found by \cite{Miranda2016} to the inner edge of their computational domain.
-However, in our simulation setup with \texttt{Arepo} we do not require an inner boundary, and still find non-precessing CBDs in parts of our parameter study, particularly around low mass-ratio binaries and at very low eccentricity. \cite{Miranda2016} find a locked disk at equal mass ratio and $e_{\rm b} = 0.2$, in agreement with our study, however their disks were apsidally aligned with the binary.
-They also find a locked disk at $q_{\rm b} = 1, \, e_{\rm b}=0.4$, where we instead find forced precession.
-The disagreement might be due to differences in the disk setup: \cite{Miranda2016} evolve their binaries in an infinite disk, with continuous mass inflow at the outer boundary, whereas our disk is finite and viscously spreading, but further study is needed to confirm the cause of the discrepancy.
+However, in our simulation setup with \texttt{Arepo} we do not require an inner boundary, and still find non-precessing CBDs in parts of our parameter study, particularly around low mass-ratio binaries and at very low eccentricity. \cite{Miranda2016} and \cite{DorazioDuffell2021} find a locked disk at equal mass ratio and $e_{\rm b} = 0.2$, in agreement with our study, however their disks were apsidally aligned with the binary. \cite{Miranda2016} and \cite{DorazioDuffell2021} also find a locked disk at $q_{\rm b} = 1, \, e_{\rm b}=0.4$, where our simulations instead find forced precession, albeit at irregular precession rates.
+The disagreement might be due to differences in the disk setup: \cite{Miranda2016} and \cite{DorazioDuffell2021} evolve their binaries in an infinite disk, with continuous mass inflow at the outer boundary, whereas our disk is finite and viscously spreading, but further study is needed to confirm the cause of the discrepancy.